banksJeremy/shore/README.md

 Developed with Chrome, should work the same in Safari, a bit less polished in Firefox and Opera, and remain functional in IE.

 Compiled copies of all files are included.
+Recommendedly after downloading MathJax you just need to open main.html and you're off.

 Dependencies
 ------------